Rustam Ibrahimbekov: Public activity and criticism

 Due to his public activity, the forum and namely İbrahimbeyov became subject to criticism from various government figures and members of the ruling party.
 He was unable to purchase land near the Martyrs' Lane due to legal issues involving the government and hence resorting to critical statements targeting state policy and government establishments such as SOCAR.
 Ibragimbekov refuted these claims by stating that SOCAR deliberately incurs in his private property in the Baku suburb of Bayil intending to install oil rigs there without having proper documentation.

-In June 2012, an organisation alternative to the Cinematographers' Union of Azerbaijan and named Cinematographers' Union of the Republic of Azerbaijan was established, uniting many members of the former.
+In June 2012, an organization alternative to the Cinematographers' Union of Azerbaijan and named the Cinematographers' Union of the Republic of Azerbaijan was established, uniting many members of the former.
 The executive committee assessed Ibrahimbeyov's work as a union chair as "unsatisfactory".
 Ibrahimbeyov responded by stating that the establishment of the new union was orchestrated by the government due to his political activity and that should the new union with almost the same name and function be officially registered, the political nature of its creation would become obvious.
 He explained the creative problems experienced by the union he has chaired by the difficulties which the government had caused for its existence.
 Nevertheless, he expressed hope that the new union would engage in a productive activity.
 Ibragimbekov believed members of the new union may have been pressured by the government into speaking out against the union he chairs.

 In an interview to Azerbaijani media, Polish director Krzysztof Zanussi praised Ibrahimbeyov for his contribution to both Azerbaijani and world film.
 However, this particular part of the interview was censored out and not included in the official publication.
 Around the same time the head of the Presidential Administration of Azerbaijan Ali Hasanov attacked Ibrahimbeyov in the media, accusing him of fraud committed against businesspeople in Moscow.
-He also commented on the establishment of a new union saying film making required "skilled people, as opposed to those who cannot do anything."
+He also commented on the establishment of a new union, saying film making required "skilled people, as opposed to those who cannot do anything."
 He added that Ibrahimbeyov should not expect to be thanked by Azerbaijani society for "having directed a couple of movies or so."
-For these remarks, Hasanov himself came under the attack of Azerbaijani human rights activist.
-Chair of the Committee for the Protection of Women's Rights Novella Jafarova believes Hasanov must be made legally accountable according to the Azerbaijani law which still considers libel a criminal offence but seems to be applied only against journalists.
+For these remarks, Hasanov himself came under the attack of Azerbaijani human rights activists.
+Chair of the Committee for the Protection of Women's Rights Novella Jafarova believes Hasanov must be made legally accountable according to the Azerbaijani law, which still considers libel a criminal offence but seems to be applied only against journalists.
 Chair of the Azerbaijan National Committee of Helsinki Citizens' Assembly Arzu Abdullayeva said Hasanov's words as those coming from the head of a social and political department are illogical.
 According to her, Ibrahimbeyov's reputation is impeccable in Azerbaijan, and he would not even react to this attack because he and Hasanov "are in different weight classes."